J C L Purchase

 Transit Lounge by JCL Purchase

 Transit Lounge is a collection of distinctive short fiction for adults and mature teens, released by Lasavia Publishing in December 2022.
 It includes nineteen stories, several of which have been formerly published in journals, anthologies, and ezines, and received special mentions in competition.
-The book was awarded a full manuscript assessment by NZSA in 2019.
+The book was awarded a full manuscript assessment by NZ Society of Authors in 2019.

-Unique to this literary collection is Purchase's stylistic exploration of voice, tone, and register as she explores the artistic possibilities of short fiction, with stories ranging from the lyrical to the confessional, the comedic to the tragic.
-Examples of cryptic fable, social commentary, black comedy, subverted myth, potted history, cautionary tale, magical realism, psychological drama, flight of fancy, slice of life and redemption story are included.
+Unique to this literary collection is Purchase's stylistic exploration of voice, tone, and register as she explores the artistic possibilities of short fiction, with stories ranging from the lyrical to the confessional, the satiric to the tragic.
+Examples of cryptic fable, social commentary, black comedy, subverted myth, potted history, cautionary tale, magical realism, psychological drama, flight of fancy, slice of life, and redemption story are included.

-The reader is drawn into a variety of detailed, intimate settings where a cast of eclectic characters face challenging circumstances during times of historic instability and change.
-Each story stands alone, yet characters reappear and themes resonate throughout the collection, laying bare the effects of cultural, social, and political influences on human experience, and creating a complex mosaic that spans 200 years of history, weaving together past, present, and future.
+These stories depict a variety of detailed, intimate settings where a cast of eclectic characters face challenging circumstances during times of historic instability and change.
+Each story stands alone, yet characters reappear and themes resonate throughout the collection, laying bare the effects of cultural, social, and political influences on human experience, creating a complex mosaic that spans 200 years of history through the weaving together of past, present, and future.

 The big issues of the day simmer under the surface of these stories — political upheaval, race relations, colonialism, identity politics, misogyny, aging, the immigrant experience, neglect of children, substance abuse, loss, the Trump presidency, the Covid pandemic, misinformation, fake news, and violent crime are just some of the subjects treated.

 Transit Lounge is refreshingly different, absurdly humorous, and often, profoundly moving.
-While throwing the spotlight on lives of quiet desperation, this collection plays with literary tropes and subverts reader expectations, yet the author leavens the sometimes serious subject matter with lyrical acuity and wry insight.
+While throwing the spotlight on lives of quiet desperation this collection plays with literary tropes and subverts reader expectations, yet the author leavens her often serious subject matter with lyrical acuity and wry insight.